 It’s a good idea to embark on a healthy diet and supplementation with your partner.
 There is a three-month window prior to ovulation when changes in diet and lifestyle will make a difference to the quality of an egg, and for men, it takes two months for sperm to develop.
 If these are quite big changes for you from your normal diet, then supporting each other makes the changes much easier.

 It’s always a good idea to speak to your doctor about which diet regimen and vitamin dosage is right for you as these can be targeted to your specific needs.
-You may also want to attend our Flinders Fertility Preconception Care program which covers both male and female factors to improve your chances of conception.

 If you have any further questions, you can arrange a nurse chat with one of our fertility nurses.